slashback100/presence_simulation/README.md

 * Set the group of entity to be used in the simulation
 * Set the number of days of historic the simulation will use (the delta)

+You can edit these configurations afterwards by clicking on Options in the integration screen.

 # Use it

 The component will create an entity called `presence_simulation.running`.
 This entity will be set to `on` when the entity is running. `off` otherwise.